 Think about the absurdity of this situation.
 Bill, Jeff and Mark are single people.
 They could do zero work once they have enough employees (and they often do) yet they still retain all of their stock, which they can sell whenever they wish to convert the stock into cash.
 When a company like Microsoft has 100,000 employees, the contribution of the founder has become meaningless, yet the founder owns most of the company’s assets and value, which are generated by the employees.
 As we saw in the previous chapter, all of the money for the assets comes in fact from the customers, who contribute all of the money through inflated prices to purchase the assets.

 The utter absurdity of this situation is exemplified at Walmart.
 Sam Walton, the founder, is now dead.
 Obviously he is doing nothing for the company, but his stock still exists.
 So his children inherited all of his stock, and they now receive $3 billion per year in dividends.
 They did nothing to deserve this stock, except for the fact that they popped out of the womb of Sam Walton’s wife.
 That $3 billion given to them every year is created by increasing the prices at Walmart and stealing the money from Walmart’s customers.

 This is how capitalism is wired.
 The absurd injustice of this system is incomprehensible.

-The new economic system we design to replace capitalism must eliminate the absurd asset capture mechanisms, and the resulting concentration of wealth, that occur today in capitalism today.
-We must eliminate the absurd extraction of wealth happening through corporate executives.
+The new economic system we design to replace capitalism must eliminate these absurd asset capture mechanisms and the resulting concentration of wealth that occur today in capitalism today.
+We must also eliminate the absurd extraction of wealth happening through corporate executives’ and founders’ shares.